angrykoala/asl-alphabet-detection/README.md

 The whole system is built around the classes `Hand` and `Finger` that provides a set of utilities for handpose detection.

 The file `index.ts` uses these classes to infer asl alphabet and update a webpage real-time from a camera capture.

+Fingers in the hand are numbered from 1 (index finger) to 5 (thumb)